Tumo505/HeartMap/README.md

 ---

-**🎉 HeartMAP is now production-ready and available for research, deployment, and collaboration!**
+**HeartMAP is now production-ready and available for research, deployment, and collaboration!**

 Whether you're a researcher exploring cardiac biology, a developer building applications, or an educator teaching single-cell analysis, HeartMAP provides the tools and flexibility you need.